- Princeton ISD

 With Thanksgiving approaching, it’s time to not only think about filling our own plates, but to make sure less fortunate families in the community can do the same.
 Princeton ISD schools have kicked off the annual food drives to spark this initiative.

-These collection efforts are part of the annual Angel Tree Program that also provides toys and clothes to families in need.
-Food drives will conclude before Thanksgiving to allow volunteers time to sort and organize items.
+These collection efforts are part of the Lions Clubs’ annual Angel Tree Program that also provides toys and clothes to families in need.
+Food drives will conclude after Thanksgiving break to allow volunteers time to sort and organize items.

 Organizers say student participation in the food drive is important because it sends a message to kids about civic responsibility and caring for the community.

 "A big reason we do the food drive is to give back to the community,” said Harper Assistant Principal Jason Brown.
 “It’s a great way to help our community and show the kids that they can really make a difference in people’s lives and it makes an immediate impact on our area.”

 Harper has adopted a “Hunger Hero” theme this year for their food drive.

 “Batman has been making quite a few appearances on campus this year, so we thought it would be good to incorporate him with our contest,” Mr. Brown said.
 “It’s a little extra motivation because each week Batman will have recess with the class that has the highest number of donations.”

 The students also realize the significance of charitable giving.